 FIRST DAY OF CLASSES AND FIRST CLASS ASSIGNMENTS

-Accessing Course Information and Materials on the Google Drive
+Accessing Course Information and Materials on Google Drive

-You can access all necessary course information and materials on the Google Drive, including your course schedule, book list, syllabi, first assignments, and exam schedules.
-There are two ways to access the Google Drive: (1) Go to the John Marshall website (www.johnmarshall.edu), click on “Current Students”; next, click on “Academic Affairs”; then click on “Course and Exam Schedules, Book Lists;” click on “Spring 2017 semester;” and then click on “Access the 2017 Spring Semester Folder Here” OR (2) Visit drive.google.com and click “Shared with Me.”
-You should then see the 2017 Spring Semester Folder towards the top.
+You can access all necessary course information and materials on Google Drive, including your course schedule, book list, syllabi, first assignments, and exam schedules.
+There are two ways to access Google Drive.
+The first is to follow these instructions: From the homepage, hover over “Current Students”, click on “Academic Affairs”, click on “Course and Exam Schedules, Book Lists”, click on “Fall 2019 semester”, and then click on “Access the 2019 Fall Semester Folder Here”.
+The second way to access Google Drive is visit drive.google.com and click “Shared with Me.”
+You should then see the Fall 2019 Semester folder towards the top of the page.

 If you are interested in renting your books, our online bookstore offers that option.
 You are welcome to select this option.
 However, please keep in mind that if you are in a class that is being taught over the course of two semesters (i.e., Civil Procedure, Contracts, Real Property, or Torts), it is highly likely that you will need the same books for the second part of the course the following semester.
 If you need the same textbook for both semesters, it is usually cheaper to buy the book instead of renting it.